GaragePixel/stdlib-for-mx2/RULES_TO_CONTRIB.md

 ```
 - Never use:
 ```
-    Never Using "next" as a variable name
+    Never use "next" as a variable name
-    Never Using "not" as a variable name
+    Never use "not" as a variable name
-    Never Using "void" as a variable name
+    Never use "void" as a variable name
-    Never Using "super" as a variable name
+    Never use "super" as a variable name
-    Never Using "cast" as a variable name
+    Never use "cast" as a variable name
-    Never Using "cast" as a method name
+    Never use "cast" as a method name
-    Never Using "cast" as a function name
+    Never use "cast" as a function name
-    Never using "local" as a variable name
+    Never use "local" as a variable name
-    Never using "field" as a variable name
+    Never use "field" as a variable name
-    Never Using "static" as a variable name
+    Never use "static" as a variable name
-    Never Using "continue" as a variable name
+    Never use "continue" as a variable name
-    Never Using "extension" as a variable name
+    Never use "extension" as a variable name
-    Never Using "namespace" as a variable name
+    Never use "namespace" as a variable name
-    Never Using "end" as a variable name, prefere "atend" Never Using "Pointer" for naming a method, class, a variable, a value or a namespace Never use "not" as a method name
+    Never use "end" as a variable name, prefere "atend" Never use "Pointer" for naming a method, class, a variable, a value or a namespace Never use "not" as a method name
     Never use Static, use Local
     Never use '* or other shits, a one-line commentary begins with ' in Monkey2 language